 Gunn Beanie in Cardinal

 Looking for some new sh*t that is both versatile and bold?
 Let us introduce you to the Gunn Beanie.
 The statement you can make with a great beanie like this one can be both loud or subtle, it all depends on your personal preference.
 With its unique stitch and default fom-fom, which is detachable and available for additional purchase in other colors, this hat provides you with the option to add your own pinch of flair.
 Additionally, its soft, cozy merino wool shows that this hat has more to offer than just looks—it has the comfort and warmth necessary to make it through winter on bleak sidewalks or cruising down the slopes of your favorite mountain.
-Whoever said you couldn’t be both fashionable and warm clearly never owned a Gunn Beanie, so what are you waiting for?
+Whoever said you couldn’t be both fashionable and warm clearly never owned a Gunn Beanie.

 · Yarn: kettle-dyed, 100% Peruvian merino wool